mamun8280/assignment-05-b14/README.md

 ## 1. What is JSX, and why is it used in React?

 JSX allows us to write HTML-like code inside JavaScript.
-It makes React code easier to write and understand.
+It makes React code easier to write, read, and understand.

 ---

 ## 2. What is the difference between props and state?

-Props are used to pass data from a parent to a child component.
-State stores data that can change inside a component.
+Props are used to pass data from a parent component to a child component.
+State is used to store and manage data that can change inside a component.

 ---

-## 3. What does the `useState` hook do, and where did you use it in this project?
+## 3. What does the useState hook do, and where did you use it in this project?

-`useState` stores and updates changing data.
-I used it to store the selected technologies in `selectedLanguages`.
+The useState hook is used to store and update changing data in a React component.
+In this project, I used useState to store the selected technologies in selectedLanguages.

 ---

-## 4. What does the `useEffect` hook do, and why did you need it to load the JSON data?
+## 4. What does the useEffect hook do, and why did you need it to load the JSON data?

-`useEffect` is used for side effects like fetching data.
-In this project, I used React `use()` and `Suspense` to load the JSON data instead.
+The useEffect hook is used to handle side effects such as data fetching.
+In this project, I did not use useEffect to load the JSON data.
+Instead, I used React's use() hook with Suspense.

 ---

-## 5. Why does every item in a `.map()` list need a unique `key` prop?
+## 5. Why does every item in a .map() list need a unique key prop?

-A unique `key` helps React identify and update each item correctly.
+Every item in a .map() list needs a unique key so that React can identify each item and efficiently update the list when the data changes.

 ---

 ## 6. What is conditional rendering?
 Show one place you used it.

 Conditional rendering means showing different UI based on a condition.
-I used it in **Your Stack** to show an empty message when no technology is selected.
+I used it in the Your Stack section to show an empty message when no technology is selected.

 ---

 ## 7. How do you pass data from a parent component to a child component, and how does a child send something back to the parent?

-A parent passes data and functions to a child through props.
-A child can call the received function to send an action or data back to the parent.
+A parent component passes data and functions to a child component through props.
+The child component can call a function received through props to send data or an action back to the parent component.